When you install Revizto you will see 2 additional icons on the desktop:

-Workflow pro tip: One of the largest benefits to using Revizto VR is that you’re always walking through the actual model geometry.
+Workflow pro tip: One of the largest benefits of using Revizto VR is that you’re always walking through the actual model geometry.
 As the model is updated the Revizto VR model is updated with the changes in coordination of the design.
-Most VR systems require manual and time consuming work reducing polygon count by fusing pretty images to the geometry.
-This polygon reduction enables users to reach 90 frames a second that allows smooth end user experience on less capable hardware.
+Most VR systems require manual and time-consuming work reducing polygon count by fusing pretty images to the geometry.
+This polygon reduction enables users to reach 90 frames a second that allows smooth end-user experience on less capable hardware.
 When the model is updated this process starts over.

-With Revizto we keep your polygons, object metadata, geometry, redlines and issue conversations in VR to allow you to make real project decision.
-Unlike most VR platforms Revizto lets users to walk anywhere in the model instead of being forced to teleport like google street view.
+With Revizto we keep your polygons, object metadata, geometry, redlines, and issue conversations in VR to allow you to make real project decisions.
+Unlike most VR platforms Revizto lets users walk anywhere in the model instead of being forced to teleport like google street view.

 Now that you understand why the VR model can be larger, here is a workflow if your hardware is not getting you the smooth 90 frames a second: